Semi-Arianism: Council of Constantinople and after

-In 381 the First Council of Constantinople was also called in order to attempt to deal with the binitarians who were mainly Semi-Arians then.
+In 381 the First Council of Constantinople ("First" not counting the Council of Constantinople of 360, where the Semi-Arians prevailed) was also called in order to attempt to deal with the binitarians who were mainly Semi-Arians then.
 However, as the Trinity was officially finalized at this time, the offended binitarians walked out.

 For the rest of the history of the Semi-Arians (they were also called Macedonians); see Pneumatomachi.

 Also, in more modern times, Semi-Arian groups are said to include non-Trinitarian groups such as Jehovah's Witnesses and Creation Seventh Day Adventists.